p0t4t0sandwich/ServerPanelManager/README.md

 - [x] Group playerlist interface -- Some readout of the playerlist for all servers in a group -- good for Proxy setups

 ### Misc

+- [ ] various in-game event triggers
+  - [ ] integrate with the AMP scheduler

 - [x] Add multi-ADS/Controller logic -- similar to old WatchFerret